mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 2021-05-29T14:40:34.166+0100    7 document(s) imported successfully.
 0 document(s) failed to import.
 ```

  Imported 7 documents.
 Now let's open up *MongoDB* compass, and refresh.
 So here's our new database *mongo exercises*, our *courses* collection, and we have 7 documents inside as you can see.
 Beuatiful.

-So here is your first exercice
+So here is your first exercice.
+I want you to write a program, and get all the published backend courses in our new database, sort them by their name, and pick only thier *name* and *author* properties.
+So that means you should start from scratch.
+You need to load the *Mongoose* module, you need to connect to our new *MongoDB* database, you need to create a schema to define the shape of documents our *courses* collection, and eventually write a query.

+So pause the video, do this exercise, and then come back and continue watching.